inconsistent-dg/AC-Modding/ACNH/Poker.md

 To use Poker, you'll first need sys-botbase to connect your Switch to your PC.

 1. Go to [https://github.com/olliz0r/sys-botbase/releases](https://github.com/olliz0r/sys-botbase/releases) and download the latest version.
-2. Extract the `sys-botbase.zip` and place it on your SD card.
+2. Extract the `sys-botbase.zip` and place it on [root](../assets/images/misc/root.png) of your SD card.
    - You want to have a `430000000000000B` folder inside the `atmosphere/contents/` folder.
 If you don't, then it's not installed correctly.
 3. When it's installed, boot into CFW, and then open Animal Crossing.
    - You'll know it's installed correctly, because your home button will glow blue.

-Now that sys-botbase is installed, you can download and use Poker.
+With sys-botbase installed, download the [x64 .NET Desktop Runtime here](https://dotnet.microsoft.com/en-us/download/dotnet/5.0/runtime).
+Under Run desktop apps, download the x64 version of .NET. <br> Now, install Poker at the [Azure Pipelines](https://myshilingstar.github.io/GetAzure/).

 1. Go to [https://github.com/MyShiLingStar/ACNHPoker/releases](https://github.com/MyShiLingStar/ACNHPoker/releases) and download the latest version.
 2. Extract the `ReleaseXX.zip`, and open the `ACNHPoker.exe`